Russians stymied in Ukraine; Finland favors joining NATO

 KYIV, Ukraine (AP) — Almost three months after Russia shocked the world by invading Ukraine, its military faced a bogged-down war, the prospect of a bigger NATO and a defending country buoyed by its win in a hugely popular pan-European music competition Sunday.

-Top NATO diplomats, including U.S. Secretary of State Antony Blinken, gathered Sunday in Berlin as Finland announced it would apply to join the Western alliance.
+Finland announced it would apply to join NATO, as top diplomats from the Western alliance, including U.S. Secretary of State Antony Blinken, gathered Sunday in Berlin to discuss the war.
 Sweden's governing party plans to announce its position on seeking NATO membership later Sunday.

-The two nonaligned Nordic nations becoming part of the alliance would pose an affront to Russian President Vladimir Putin, who has justified the war in Ukraine by claiming it was a response to NATO's expansion in Eastern Europe.
+The two nonaligned Nordic nations becoming part of the alliance would pose an affront to Russian President Vladimir Putin, who has cited NATO's post-Cold War expansion in Eastern Europe as a threat to Russia.
+NATO says it is a purely defensive alliance.

-Western military officials said Sunday that Moscow's campaign in Ukraine, believed to have been launched with the goal of seizing Kyiv and toppling the Ukrainian government, had slowed to a snail's pace.
-They said the invading Russian army had lost up to one-third of its combat strength since February.
+Ukraine said it was holding off Russian offensives Sunday in the country's east.
+Western military officials said the campaign Moscow launched there after its forces failed to seize Kyiv, Ukraine's capital, had slowed to a snail's pace.

 “The brutal invasion (by) Russia is losing momentum,” NATO Deputy Secretary-General Mircea Geoana said.
 “We know that with the bravery of the Ukrainian people and army, and with our help, Ukraine can win this war.”